fkanout/NotifyDrive-Frontend/README.md

 ## About

-Notify Driver is a mobile app that allows drivers and road users to get in touch in case a parked car is either disturbing or facing an issue.
+Notify Driver is a hybrid mobile app (iOS-Android) that allows drivers and road users to get in touch in case a parked car is either disturbing or facing an issue.

 ## Use cases